cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 values even when the processor is destroyed or its code altered.

 On the other hand, only numeric values can be stored in external memory.
-It is therefore not possible to use it to store strings, buildings or item types there.
+It is therefore not possible to use it to store strings, units, buildings or item types there.
 This -- quite restrictive -- limitation is unfortunately imposed by Mindustry Logic itself.

 ## Arrays